-The General Business Program is designed to give the student a basic understanding of all business areas.
+The general business program is designed to give the student a basic understanding of all business areas.
 The purpose of the program is to prepare the student to enter any place of business which has its own specialized training program or to enter a small or family business.
-To meet graduation requirements, general business majors must earn an overall 2.0 GPA requirement in their field of concentration.